When someone dies, they leave behind an ‘estate’. Their estate is formed from all their money, assets, property, possessions, debts, and liabilities.

 Our Wills & Tax Team are happy to discuss any issues that this raises for you and we offer a free initial meeting or chat on the phone.

 If you have any questions, you only have to ask us at Frettens.
-Please call 01202 499255 or 01425 610100 and Alia or a member of the team, will be happy to chat about your situation and your particular requirements.
+Please call 01202 499255 or 01425 610100 and a member of the team will be happy to chat about your situation and your particular requirements.